 Getting picky about broccoli

-Because this salad is so focused on showcasing this vegetable (which is actually the bud or flower of the broccoli plant), it’s important to be choosy about your broccoli.
+Because this salad is so focused on showcasing this vegetable (which is actually the bud or flower of the plant), it’s important to be choosy about your broccoli.
 Look for a head with tightly closed buds—avoid any yellowing or browning.

 Interestingly, broccoli gives off heat once it’s harvested and it quickly diminishes in both nutrition and flavor.
 While you can store broccoli for up to a week in the fridge, enjoy it fresh for best results!
-Once you’ve selected some beautiful fresh broccoli, you’re ready to create this oh-so-satisfying paleo broccoli salad with bacon.
+Once you’ve selected some beautiful fresh broccoli, you’re ready to create this oh-so-satisfying broccoli salad with crispy bacon.

 What really makes this salad stand out, is the way it hits all the flavor profiles at once—salty, savory, sour, sweet and smoky.
 It’s a fantastic combination.
 The raisins give it a subtle sweetness without any added sugar making this salad Whole30 friendly.

 The red onion adds a little bite to the salad.
 If you prefer your salad with a milder onion flavor, try soaking the onions in ice water for ten minutes.
 The “bite” comes from the sulfuric compounds in the onion (which also causes your eyes to tear up when cutting); giving them a quick cold bath removes the harshness.
 This technique works well for any type of onion.